wallarm/product-documentation/faq/docs/waf-nginx-compatibility.md

 No, Wallarm WAF is incompatible with NGINX `mainline`.
 You can install Wallarm WAF in the following ways:

-* connect to the official open source NGINX `stable` following the [instruction](../waf-installation/nginx/dynamic-module.md)
+* connect to the official open source NGINX `stable` following these [instructions](../waf-installation/nginx/dynamic-module.md)
-* connect to NGINX installed from Debian/CentOS repositories following the [instruction](../waf-installation/nginx/dynamic-module-from-distr.md)
+* connect to NGINX installed from Debian/CentOS repositories following these [instructions](../waf-installation/nginx/dynamic-module-from-distr.md)
-* connect to the official commercial NGINX Plus following the [instruction](../waf-installation/nginx-plus.md)
+* connect to the official commercial NGINX Plus following these [instructions](../waf-installation/nginx-plus.md)

 ## Is Wallarm WAF compatible with the custom build of NGINX?